guilhermemoraes1/commands/lpic.md

 ##

-- PCI device: means any device that can connect into the motherboard by utilizing the PCI slot.
+- <a name="pci"></a> PCI device: means any device that can connect into the motherboard by utilizing the PCI slot.

 ##